FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 As can be seen in Figure 001 the Grayscale Gradient was recolored by the Gradient Map (Built with certain color palette) according to the brightness of the gray color.

-Usually the Gradient Map Adjustment Layer is set to Soft Light or Overlay Blend Mode as one doesn't want full replacement of the colors but just a subtle .
+Usually the Gradient Map Adjustment Layer is set to `Soft Light` or `Overlay` Blend Mode as one doesn't want full replacement of the colors but just a subtle effect of color mapping.
-The colors which compose the Gradient Map are taken from the same Color Palette and are chosen according to the atmosphere one wants to create.
+The colors which compose the Gradient Map are the Color Palette and are chosen according to the atmosphere one wants to create.

 How do we create a good color palette?
 Well, some of us just has it, some used color palettes form others and some just guess.